Sansi/terms/en-us/index.md

 2.2.2.
 Account name set or confirmed by you during the registration (hereinafter referred to as “account name”) and your password will constitute your account after the successful registration (account name and password are together referred to as “account”).

 2.2.3.
-Your account name shall not violate the national laws and regulations as well as the management practices of SANSI, or shall not easily lead to the confusion between identity of you and SANSI, otherwise your account may not be successfully registered or SANSI has the right to close your account with prior notice.
+Your account name shall not violate the national laws and regulations as well as the management practices of SANSI, or shall not easily lead to the confusion between identity of you and SANSI, otherwise your account may not be successfully registered or SANSI is entitled to close your account with prior notice.

 2.2.4.
 You shall accurately provide and timely update your account information according to the laws and regulations or the prompt on relevant page, to make the account information real, timely, complete and accurate.
 If your information is incorrect, false, outdated or incomplete, SANSI may send you a notice of inquiry and/or correction request, and you shall provide or update relevant information according to the requirements of SANSI.
 If your information is false, outdated, incomplete or inaccurate, you shall be responsible for the consequences and losses resulting from your failure to use the SANSI account (the account cannot be registered, the account is frozen or closed, or the recertification fails until we terminate or suspend your access to part or all of the Services) or those resulting from the use of account.

 2.2.5.
 For provisioning of certain products or services, SANSI may ask you to provide further identify information for further identity authentication or qualification, and you may use such products or services only after your account passes the authentication or qualification.

 2.2.6.
 In general, your account is the unique identification for all the activities on the SANSI website.
 Unless otherwise agreed, each SANSI account may be used to carry out independent activities on the website.
-In the following cases, SANSI, however, has right to carry out unified treatment on multiple SANSI accounts owned by one legal subject and/or associated legal subject at its discretion.
+In the following cases, SANSI, however, is entitled to carry out unified treatment on multiple SANSI accounts owned by one legal subject and/or associated legal subject at its discretion.
 For example, according to the associated information provided during registration, login and use of different accounts, SANSI may determine that these accounts are owned by the same user.
 Examples of associated information: The same identity number, phone number, payment ID, equipment, address, etc.

 2.2.7.
-You shall be fully responsible for the authenticity, legality and validity of your registration information; you may not pretend to be others or publish any information in other’s name; and you may not maliciously use the registered account leading to the misrecognition by other users, otherwise SANSI has the right to immediately suspend the provision of services and you shall bear all the resulting legal responsibilities alone.
+You shall be fully responsible for the authenticity, legality and validity of your registration information; you may not pretend to be others or publish any information in other’s name; and you may not maliciously use the registered account leading to the mis-recognition by other users, otherwise SANSI is entitled to immediately suspend the provision of services and you shall bear all the resulting legal responsibilities alone.

+2.2.8.
 You must use the website as well as the products, programs and services of SANSI in a legal manner, and must be responsible for all the actions that take place under your own account, including any content that you publish and any resulting consequence.
 You shall use the contents at your discretion, and shall assume all the risks resulting from the use of such contents, including the risks resulting from dependence on the accuracy, integrity or practicability of such contents.
 SANSI cannot and will not undertake any responsibility for any loss or damage resulting from the user’s behavior.

 2.3.
 Use and Security of Account

 2.3.1.
-You have the right to use your account to enter the website of SANSI and use other services provided by SANSI.
+You are entitled to use your account to enter the website of SANSI and use other services provided by SANSI.

 2.3.2.
 SANSI may inform you of the service progress and remind you to proceed to the next step by email, website message, short message, telephone or other means.
 In the process of service, you shall timely login your SANSI account to check and complete the trading operations.

 2.3.3.
 One SANSI account may only apply to the unique legal subject.
 Unless expressly stipulated in laws, judged by judicial department or agreed by SANSI, your SANSI account may not be transferred to, granted to or inherited by others in any way.

 2.3.4.
 Your account name and password shall be set and kept by yourself, and you shall keep your account name and password confidential.
 You shall correctly exit from the website at the end of each on-line period.
-Given that there is any damage or negative effects due to disclosure of account information by yourself, or any attack, fraud or other actions, our quality goods mall will not take the responsibilities and you shall claim compensations for infringement acts through judicial, administrative and other relief approaches.
+Given that there is any damage or negative effects due to disclosure of account information by yourself, or any attack, fraud or other actions, SANSI will not take the responsibilities and you shall claim compensations for infringement acts through judicial, administrative and other relief approaches.

 2.3.5.
 You shall be responsible for all behavioral outcomes (including, but not limited to, online signing of various types of agreements, posting of information, purchase of products and services, disclosure of information, etc.) under your account.